-Robin is a wood turner and he lives in Covas, a small village in northern Portugal.
+Robin is a wood turner and he now lives in Arcozelo, a village in northern Portugal.

 He has also been heavily involved with humanitarian work around the world since 1994.